rickykubler/rickykubler/README.md

 ## Hi there 👋

+My name is Riccardo, and I'm a Music and Acoustic Engineer intrerested in Data Analysis and Machine Learning

 - 🔭 I’m currently working on master's thesis on Adversarial Attacks for Acoustic Scene Classification
 - 🌱 I’m currently learning pythorch, deep learning, data analysis